levylabpitt/Nanosurf-AFM/README.md

 If the code is not neat then the changes WILL NOT be accepted.
 If there is no error handling, then the changes WILL NOT be accepted.
 Neat code allows for future changes more easily.
 It also makes the programs more readable.

 Good examples of neat code can be found in nearly any project that JKI publishes.

+### Naming Convention of Front Panel Objects

+This VI will be using a modified Hungarian Notation to name front panel objects.
+The only difference between the modified that we are using and the actual is instead of camel case for the object we will be using underscore case.
+Also paths are denoted by a p

 ---